-Some successful speakers like Ray Dalio hold an MBA from Harvard Business School, while some speakers like Tony Robbins didn’t even finish college.
+Some successful speakers like Ray Dalio hold an MBA from Harvard Business School, while some speakers like some didn’t even finish college.

 All the above examples show that skill and talent are not the only reasons they achieved their big dream.
 They believed that their words and story could motivate people to take action.

 Your job as a motivational speaker is to empower your audience so that they can realize their true potential.

 If you believe that your story and speech can inspire others, then you are ready to begin your journey of becoming a successful motivational speaker.

 Finding your Story

 Everyone has a story to tell, but not all stories are inspiring enough or compelling enough for people to listen to them.